McLucifer2646/Python-Project/README.md

 # chat_app

-simple chat app based on unique room codes users can create room or join room and can start chatting with each other
+Simple chat app based on unique room codes.
+Users can create room or join room and can start chatting with each other.

-Launch the chat_app.py after changing the ip address and port number mentioned in client.py
+Launch the chat_app.py after changing the ip address and port number mentioned in client.py.
+The server ip has to be updated in client.py.

 Enter user name and click Submit.
 Click Help button, if you are new to this application